 You’re Not Stuck with One Design

 It can be physically and mentally draining.
-Sometimes, you won’t even realize that the garden isn’t working until a few days or weeks have passed.
+Sometimes, you won’t realize that the garden isn’t working until a few days or weeks have passed.
 By that time, uprooting and rearranging the plants might kill the less hardy ones.

 You can even create a themed container garden using things like fairies or gnomes.
-If you’d like to create a themed container garden but need some inspiration, you can always check out Pinterest gardening pins.
+If you’d like to make a themed container garden but need some inspiration, you can always check out Pinterest gardening pins.

 Container Gardening Success Tips

 Know ahead of time how much access to water your plant needs.
-Depending on the variety that you choose, some plants may need very little to survive.
+Depending on the variety you choose, some plants may need very little to survive.

-If you give too much water to a plant that barely uses any, you’ll at best damage the plant or create an atmosphere for fungi to grow.
+If you give too much water to a plant that barely uses any, you’ll damage the plant or create an atmosphere for fungi to grow.
 At worst, the plant will wilt and then die.

 It’s best to hide the watering instructions within the container somewhere out of sight so that you can check if you forget.
-But the best way to test whether or not the plants need to be watering is to push your finger below the top layer of soil.
+But the best way to test whether or not the plants need to be watered is to push your finger below the top layer of soil.

-Many beginning gardeners make the mistake of just checking the top layer and if it feels dry, they water the plant.
+Many beginning gardeners make the mistake of just checking the top layer, and if it feels dry, they water the plant.
 However, just because the top layer of soil is dry doesn’t mean the lower levels are.

-As Your Garden Grows Avoid These Common Mistakes
+As Your Garden Grows, Avoid These Common Mistakes

 Read: How to Choose the Best Containers for Your Container Garden

 So you’ll have to move the containers or sit them on a wet surface if they’re outside.
 Another mistake is neglecting to deadhead flowering plants.
-You have to remove dead blooms in order for the plant to grow well.
+You have to remove dead blooms for the plant to grow well.

 To save on costs, some people try to use regular outdoor soil just like they’d use for an outdoor garden, but that doesn’t work with container plants.